Aaron-Bopp/TIM/40_Evergreens/What is the link between evolution and social behavior.md

 #### [[What is the link between evolution and social behavior]]

-[[Functionally integrated social groups become organisms in their own right]] explores how eukaryotic cells are actually highly integrated groups of [[bacteria]], which hints at the social element of [[Genetic evolution]]
+[[Highly integrated social control allows groups to act as adaptive units]] explores how eukaryotic cells are actually highly integrated groups of [[bacteria]], which hints at the social element of [[Genetic evolution]]

  [[How to solve the fundamental problem of social life]]